 - Place burger on grill over direct heat.
 Grill for 7 minutes per side or until the internal temperature reaches 155°F.

-- Top buns with some cheese blend and place on grill until cheese is melted.
+- Top buns with some cheese blend and place on grill until cheese are melted.

-- Place burger on bun with mayo and a pickles.
+- Place burger on a bun with mayo and a pickle.

 Cleaning tips courtesy of Weber.com